Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 Che says, “Vote for McCann” on the rear of Free Derry Corner.
 Artist unknown.

-The main hurler from Fitzpatrick’s ‘Hurling Match‘ is part of a montage on the side of the bookies at the Falls Road-Whiterock Road junction.
+The main hurler from Fitzpatrick’s ‘Hurling Match‘ is part of a montage on the side of the bookie’s at the Falls Road-Whiterock Road junction.

-Fitzpatrick’s Che x5 in McQuillan Street, Belfast, by Damian Walker, with shields of (from left to right) the Basque Country, Palestine, Ireland, Cuba, Catalonia and ?Argentina or Guatemala?
+Fitzpatrick’s Che x5 in McQuillan Street, west Belfast, by Damian Walker, with shields of (from left to right) the Basque Country, Palestine, Ireland, Cuba, Catalonia and ?Argentina or Guatemala?

 Che stencil in Westland Street, Derry

-A Che stencil in the New Lodge, 2014.
+A Che stencil in the New Lodge, north Belfast, 2014.

 Viva Che! alongside Thomas Sankara (president of Burkina Faso) and Harry Kernoff’s wood-cut of James Connolly.
-Beechmount Avenue, Belfast.
+Beechmount Avenue, west Belfast.
 Artist unknown.
 2015.

-Viva Che! on a small board in an alley between the Falls Road and Ross Road, Belfast, 2016 or earlier.
+Viva Che! on a small board in an alley between the Falls Road and Ross Road, west Belfast, 2016 or earlier.

-The most famous Che mural (because prominently placed and of long standing) is in the 2007 mural in Fahan Street, Derry, celebrating his Irish ancestry.
+The most famous Che mural (because prominently placed and of long standing) is the 2007 mural in Fahan Street, Derry, celebrating his Irish ancestry.
 It does not use the Heroico/Viva Che! portrait.
 Rather, the source of this portrait is a photo of Che and Fidel Castro smiling – which can be seen in this BBC article.
-This mural continues to exist in 2023.
+This mural continues to exist in 2024.

-Che in the university district (Stranmillis Road)
+Che in the university district (Stranmillis Road), perhaps by a writer/graffiti artist.

 Fitzpatrick’s work has also appeared in the context of Ian Adamson’s ‘Cruthın’ hypothesis.
 (The Cruthın hypothesis is discussed on the Cú Chulaınn Visual History page.)